-Cisco ISE identity features detect and prevent rogue wireless devices from connecting to in-scope PCI networks (11.1); in addition, Cisco ISE locks down publicly accessible network ports to only authorized devices and users (9.1.2).
+Cisco ISE and TrustSec identity features detect and prevent rogue wireless devices from connecting to in-scope PCI networks (11.1); in addition, Cisco ISE locks down publicly accessible network ports to only authorized devices and users (9.1.2).
 In addition to its primary focus, Cisco ISE can also help with compliance and enforcement of requirements 6.1, 7.1, 7.2, 8.3, 8.5, and 10.

-Table 4-19 lists the component assessment details for the Cisco ISE Solution.
+Table 4-18 lists the component assessment details for the Cisco TrustSec Solution.

-Cisco ISE Validated PRIMARY FUNCTION Authenticate and authorize users and endpoints via wired, wireless, and VPN ASSESSMENT CAPABILITY SECURITY SERVICES "Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all unnecessary functionality, such as scripts, drivers, features, subsystems, file system Unnecessary Services and unnecessary web servers.
-(Sub-Requirements 2.2.2, 2.2.4) Secure Administrative Access Encrypt all non-console administrative access using strong cryptography.
-(Sub-requirement 2.3) Uses SNMP Version 3-SNMF Versions 1 and 2 are considered insecure.
-(Verizon Recommended) Vendor Supported Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed.
-(Sub-Requirements 6.1) AUTHENTICATION Limit access to system components and cardholder data to only those individuals whose job requires such access.
-Role-Based Access Access limitations must include the following Assign all users a unique ID before allowing them to access system components or cardholder data Use Secure, Unique Accounts Strong passwords.
-(Sub-Requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) PCI Requires a timeout for sessions that are idle for more than 15 minutes, thereafter requiring the user to re Admin Session Timeout authenticate to renew access to the terminal or session.
-(Sub-Requirement 8.5.15) LOGS/ALERTS Secure audit trails so they cannot be altered.
-Promptly back up audit trail files to a centralized log server or media that is Audit Trails difficult to alter.
-(Sub-Requirement 10.5, 10.5.3) The Ability to Use Network Time Protocol Time data is protected; Time settings are received from industry-accepted time sources.
+PRIMARY FUNCTION Authenticate and authorize users and endpoints via wired, wireless, and VPN.
+CAPABILITY Secure Services Disabled any unnecessary services -" Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all unnecessary functionality, such as scripts, drivers, features, subsystems, file systems, and unnecessary web servers.
+(Sub-requirements 2.2.2, 2.2.4) Secure administrative access - Encrypt all non-console administrative access using strong cryptography.
+(Sub-requirement 2.3) Vendor supported - Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed.
+(Sub-requirement 6.1) Authentication Role-based access -Limit access to system components and cardholder data to only those individuals whose job requires such access.
+Access limitations must include the following.
+Establish an access control system for systems components with multiple users that restricts access based on a user's need to know, and is set to "deny all" unless specifically allowed.
+(Sub-requirement 7.1, 7.2) Use secure, unique accounts - Assign all users a unique ID before allowing them to access system components or cardholder data.; Strong Passwords.
+(Sub-requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) ۲ Logs Audit trails-Secure audit trails so they cannot be altered.
+Promptly back up audit trail files to a centralized log server or media that is difficult to alter.
+(Sub-requirement 10.5, 10.5.3) The ability to use Network Time Protocol - Time data is protected; Time settings are received from industry-accepted time sources.
+(Sub-requirements 10.4.2, 10.4.3)

-Table 4-19 Component Capability Assessment - Cisco ISE
+Table 4-19 Component Capability Assessment-Cisco TrustSec

 For the purposes of this guide, Cisco ISE is configured to authenticate individual users and ISE Admin users using Active Directory (AD).
 Cisco ISE is also used to profile and assess the posture of individual wired and wireless devices to ensure that they comply with the PCI standard.
-Cisco ISE relies on wired and wireless identity features such as 802.1x, MAB, and web portal authentication on Cisco infrastructure to collect user identity information.
+Cisco ISE relies on TrustSec wired and wireless identity features such as 802.1x, MAB, and web portal authentication on Cisco infrastructure to collect user identity information.
 It relies on the Cisco ISE NAC agent and the Cisco ISE profiler engine to collect posture and profiling information from devices.
+Note the following: